ianeaa/Spotify2023_Exploratory-Data-Analysis/README.md

  - 35 - Pandas - pandas.to_numeric() Method. https://www.youtube.com/watch?v=DrQzwmPr8Ts
  - Seaborn Is The Easier Matplotlib. https://www.youtube.com/watch?v=ooqXQ37XHMM&t=36s
  - Group By and Aggregate Functions in Pandas | Python Pandas Tutorials. https://www.youtube.com/watch?v=VRmXto2YA2I

+## The project is mostly focused on the use of PANDAS and different visualization techniques in Python.
+If there are any problems, inquiries, or recommendations about the experiment, please let me know!
 ## Author
  - Gabriel Ian E. Argamosa